Getting your exam results?

 - View on map...

 At the Stevenage Access Point Project at Bowes Lyon Young People's Centre young people can access a wide range of services.
 We help young people progress into education, training or to find a job or apprenticeship.
 We also offer confidential one-to-one support with issues such as mental health, relationships, personal safety, benefits and finances, housing and homelessness, drug and alcohol use.
-Young people can also access sexual health services here, including free condoms and free chlamydia testing.
+Young people can also access sexual health services here, including free condoms, free pregnancy testing and free chlamydia and gonorrhoea testing.

-Our Access Point Projects are all open for face-to-face appointments.
+This Access Point Project is open for face-to-face appointments.
 Phone and video-call appointments are also available.

 You can call, text or email to make an appointment or just drop in during the opening times.
 Making an appointment in advance will ensure you don’t have to wait to be seen.